-The mission of the Presidio San Agustin del Tucson Museum is to promote, preserve, and interpret the origins, history and natural environment of Tucson and to celebrate its multi-cultural community.
+The Tucson Presidio Museum’s mission is to promote, preserve, and interpret the origins, history, and natural environment of Tucson while celebrating Tucson’s multi-cultural community.